 Blind drawing: As designers, we draw to think and to share stories.
 Everyone brings their own strengths and approaches, so drawing isn’t always the first choice for everyone.

 This priming activity gets ideas out and onto the page with confidence, without people worrying about drawing skills.
 If we’re worrying about what something looks like we’re not thinking about what it’s communicating or the idea itself.

 The activity is done in pairs, with each person having a piece of paper and a sharpie pen.

 The timer is put on for one minute and each person has to draw their partner’s face without looking down at their paper.

 If you can’t see what you draw, you can’t be limited by your self-consciousness.
-A sharpie is a blunt object — it’s something that isn’t precious but a thick deliberate line.
+A sharpie is a blunt object — it isn’t precious, and it has a thick deliberate line.

 We always enjoy this activity and it tends to result in a couple of styles — Picasso, geometric or those with missing features floating mid-air.
 It’s always a bit of a laugh, but more than that it gets us to draw without limitations.

 Eat Poopy Cat: Yes, the name is a bit different but you’ll soon understand how it came to be called this.